dustinpfister/blog_posts/_posts/threejs-buffer-geometry-set-from-points.md

 ## The Set from points method of Buffer Geometry and what to know first

 This is a post on just one method in the buffer geometry class of a JavaScript library known as threejs.
 I am assuming that you know at least a little about client side JavaScript and the various underlying skills that are also needed with HTML, and CSS.
 I also assume that you have worked out at least a few basic [getting started type examples of threejs](/2018/04/04/threejs-getting-started/) as well, and are now interested in how to go about making custom geometry using an array of vector3 objects.
 If not changes are you are going to have a hard time following what I am writing about here.
-In any case regardless of experience with threejs and JavaScript I like to use these opening sections to write about some things  that you may want to learn more about, or refresh on before conti9ne to read the rest of the content.
+In any case regardless of experience with threejs and JavaScript I like to use these opening sections to write about some things  that you may want to learn more about, or refresh on before continue to read the rest of the content.

 ### There is a lot more to buffer geometry

 As I said the set from points method is just one little method in the [buffer geometry class](/2021/04/22/threejs-buffer-geometry/), there are a whole lot of other methods and properties.
-There is also a whole lot more to write about when it comes to addtional classes of objects that are the values properties of a buffer geoetry object as well.
+There is also a whole lot more to write about when it comes to additional classes of objects that are the values properties of a buffer geometry object as well.

 ### The Vector3 class